Appendix B: Bulk Composition?¶

 When does the bulk composition from MC_fit represent rock composition?

-Thus, while the bulk composition can be used to calculate a P–T phase diagram
+this composition can be used to calculate a P–T phase diagram section

-assess the quality of a result, the phase relations predicted by MC_fit
+to graphically assess the quality of the result.

 Even when MC_fit is applied to the phases of a bulk